Car 'in the wrong colour': Kiwis list thousands of unwanted Christmas presents on Trade Me - NZ Herald

-A Mazda Demio in the wrong colour and a "piece of s***" toy from a Christmas cracker are among more than 4000 unwanted Christmas presents already for sale online.
+A Mazda Demio in the wrong colour and a "piece of s***" toy are among more than 4000 unwanted Christmas presents already for sale online.

-By 8am on Boxing Day, over 4400 presents that had apparently missed the mark had been listed on the marketplace.
+By 8am on Boxing Day, more than 4400 presents that had apparently missed the mark had been listed on the marketplace.

+"It's become a Kiwi tradition to jump on Trade Me on Boxing Day to browse all the unwanted Christmas presents," Trade Me spokeswoman Millie Silvester said.

 Read More